Cognitive warfare

 Cognitive warfare consists of any military activities designed to affect attitudes and behaviors.
 It is an extension of information warfare using propaganda and disinformation.

-NATO General Paolo Ruggiero distinguishes it from other information-related activities by its objectives: "Its goal is not what individuals think, but rather, the way they think."
+NATO General Paolo Ruggiero distinguishes it from other information-related activities by its objectives, and said: "Its goal is not what individuals think, but rather, the way they think."
 Exponents of cognitive warfare aim to influence human thought, reasoning, sense-making, decision-making, and behavior, through the manipulation of information and use of machine learning structures which distribute information on the internet.

 Concept

 Definition

 The academic community has not yet reached a complete consensus on the definition of "cognitive warfare."
 Oliver Backes and Andrew Swab from Harvard University's Belfer Center define cognitive warfare as "a strategy aimed at changing the way a target population thinks, and thereby changing its behavior."
 Alonso Bernal and others from Johns Hopkins University define cognitive warfare as "the weaponization of public opinion by external entities, with the goal of influencing the public and/or government policy, or undermining government actions and/or the stability of government institutions."
 Lin Zhengrong of Taiwan's National Defense University stated that the term "cognitive warfare" first appeared in a report by the North Atlantic Treaty Organization (NATO).
 In that report, cognitive warfare is defined as a new domain of competition that goes beyond traditional domains such as land, sea, and air.
 It is described as "an unconventional mode of warfare that exploits individual psychological biases and reflexive thinking, using technological networks to manipulate human cognition, induce changes in thought, and thereby cause negative impacts".
 Major General Robert H. Scales, former commandant of the U.S. Army War College, once summarized NATO's operational philosophy by stating: "Victory will be defined more by the mastery of the human and cultural domain than by the occupation of geographic high ground."
 Liang Xiaobo of the National University of Defense Technology believes that cognitive warfare is an important form of public opinion propaganda, psychological persuasion, and ideological struggle, based on modern theories and science, aimed at gaining the initiative over people's thoughts, beliefs, and values.

 According to Lin Bozhou, a scholar at the Institute for National Defense and Security Research, in 1999 scholars from People's Liberation Army (PLA) academies proposed the concept of "unrestricted warfare", advocating the use of all means to enable the weak to defeat the strong and to force the enemy to concede to one's interests.
 In 2003, the Chinese Communist Party (CCP) incorporated the "Three Warfares" theory into the Political Work Regulations of the People's Liberation Army.
 In 2014, military research institutions introduced the concept of "cognitive dominance", emphasizing ideological manipulation, influence operations, and strategic information warfare; this demonstrated that the CCP's use of cognitive and psychological tactics against the people of Taiwan is grounded in a certain theoretical framework.
 This type of warfare is also referred to as "influence operation", "cognitive domain operations", or "cognitive domain warfare".